LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/new-agent-manager-experience.md

 #### Viewing conversation transcripts in real time

-**Existing view:** In the Open Connections tab, managers can scroll through active conversations and view the transcripts updating in real time.
+**Existing view:** In the Open Conversations tab, managers can scroll through active conversations and view the transcripts updating in real time.

 **New view:** The conversations displayed in the conversation widget within the new manager workspace as well as the conversations displayed in the All Conversations list are in near-real time.

 Once you click on a conversation to view its transcript, this detailed view will appear in real time.
-If you have been assigned a conversation, or joined a conversation it will appear in your personal My Connections list, which also displays conversations in real time.
+If you have been assigned a conversation, or joined a conversation it will appear in your personal My Conversations list, which also displays conversations in real time.

 #### Opening transcripts without affecting the auto-close time